Riccardo Tonin

-Riccardo Tonin (born 30 January 2001) is an Italian professional footballer who plays as a forward for club Pescara.
+Riccardo Tonin (born 30 January 2001) is an Italian professional footballer who plays as a forward for club Ostiamare.

 Club career

-He was raised in the AC Milan youth system and began receiving call-ups to the senior squad in March 2021, but remained on the bench on those occasions.
+Tonin was raised in the AC Milan youth system and began receiving call-ups to the senior squad in March 2021, but remained on the bench on those occasions.

 On 29 July 2021, he joined Cesena on a season-long loan.

 On 19 July 2022, Tonin signed a two-year deal with Foggia.
 On 13 January 2023, Tonin was loaned by Monterosi.

 In July 2024, Tonin joined Juve Stabia in Serie B on a two-year contract.

 On 30 August 2024, Tonin signed a three-year contract with Pescara.
+On 2 February 2026, he was loaned by Südtirol.

 Personal life

 His younger brother Federico Tonin plays for Bologna FC 1909, after a stint at LR Vicenza.